 Not too long ago, I was struggling to keep my head above water, trying to manage and do WAY too much.
 Unfortunately, this predicament isn't something that happens to me only.
 In fact, I know MANY businesses, organizations and individuals that have or currently are incredibly stressed out and exhausted due to juggling too many roles, hats, or whatever you label all of your work and personal life responsibilities.

-I know that sometime, there just isn't any way out of it.
+I know that sometimes there just isn't a way out of it.
 Hiring someone is just not feasible.
 There's no time to recruit an intern, and volunteers, though great, just don't have the skills to do what you need done.

-It is later than I wanted it to be for getting my last tip of this series out to you all.
-Today, I had all sorts of things I needed to get done and of course there just aren't enough hours in the day, right?!
-Well, in all honesty, I knew that I would be writing this entry later tonight.
-I had my day pretty planned out.
-Though the baby put a few hiccups in my schedule, most everything happened when I had planned to have them completed.
-So why did the blog get left for the last thing of the night?
-I write more thoughtfully and clearly when I am relaxed.
-I knew that if I had all the MAJOR things of the day done, I would feel relaxed and then write a worthy entry...one worth posting!
-I thought I would be writing around 10:00 pm tonight, but it's closer to 11:00 pm now.
+So why did the blog get left for the last hours of the night?
+Because I write more thoughtfully and clearly when I am relaxed and I knew that if I had all the MAJOR tasks done, I would feel relaxed.
+And therefore more capable of writing a worthy entry...one worth posting!
+I was aiming for 10 pm, but it's closer to 11 pm now.
 That's okay.
-I've learned that when it comes to managing time, there are often days when you have to accept what is dealt to you, or roll with the punches, or just go with the flow.
+I've learned that when it comes to managing time, there are often days when you have to roll with the punches and just go with the flow.

-Really, being an entrepreneur demands flexibility.
-So, I am.
-But, being flexible isn't just relegated to entrepreneurs.
-This mindset and spirit needs to be adopted by everyone trying to make a difference in this world, whether you are a non profit, a small business, or an individual.
-I like to call this time in our lives the Entrpreneurial Era.
+Being an entrepreneur demands flexibility.
+And so I am.
+But being flexible isn't just relegated to entrepreneurs.
+It is a mindset and spirit to be adopted by everyone trying to make a difference in this world, whether a non-profit, a small business, or an individual.
+I like to call this the Entrepreneurial Era.
 We live in a time where we all need to think and act much like entrepreneurs.
-Consider this an invitation to start taking the entrepreneurial approach in life, business and the pursuit of happiness.
-So what does that look like exactly?
+Consider this an invitation to start taking the entrepreneurial approach in life, business, and the pursuit of happiness.
+So what does that look like exactly?...